stvnjacobs/docker-music-stack/README.md

 It's strongly recommended to change passwords in icecast.xml.

-The passwords in configuration are setted for development purposes.
+The default passwords are for development or example purposes only.

 ## Configurations